Pat Catney: Political career

+He was elected to Lisburn City Council in 2011, representing the Killutagh District.
+He also unsuccessfully contested Lagan Valley in the Assembly election held that same day.

+Catney was elected onto the successor Lisburn and Castlereagh City Council in 2014, again representing Killutagh.

+He again contested Lagan Valley at the 2016 Assembly election, but was not elected.

-He was elected to Lisburn City Council in 2011, and served as a councillor until he was elected to the Northern Ireland Assembly for the Lagan Valley constituency in the March 2017 election.
+He was elected to the Northern Ireland Assembly for Lagan Valley in the 2017 election.
 He currently serves as the SDLP spokesperson for Small Business and Innovation.

 Catney's office was picketed by Britain First supporters in 2018, for which the motive was unclear.
-Catney responded by saying "Such actions didn’t deter me then, and Saturday’s empty protest by this group will not deter me now," adding that "Lisburn is a city for all, Catholic, Protestant and dissenter – any message that undermines the good relations of this great city is not welcome."
+Catney responded by saying "Such actions didn't deter me then, and Saturday’s empty protest by this group will not deter me now," adding that "Lisburn is a city for all, Catholic, Protestant and dissenter – any message that undermines the good relations of this great city is not welcome."

-In 2020, Catney put forward legislation in the Assembly to make period products available for free in all schools, colleges and public buildings, to combat period poverty.
+In 2020, Catney put forward legislation in the Assembly to make period products available free in all schools, colleges and public buildings, to combat period poverty.
 The bill was passed into law in March 2022.

-He lost his seat in the May 2022 Assembly election, with the Alliance Party's David Honeyford taking the seat in the seventh count.
+He lost his seat to David Honeyford of the Alliance Party at the 2022 Assembly election.

-Catney announced he would be standing in the 2023 Northern Ireland local elections.
+Catney announced he would be standing in the 2023 Northern Ireland local elections and was later confirmed as the SDLP candidate for Lisburn North.
+At the election on 19 May 2023, Catney was elected on the fourth count.